Talks and Papers

 An argument that modern development problems benefit from a multi-paradigm and/or multi-language solution strategy.
 Different strategies are discussed in the contexts of example problems (April 2, 2011)

-Download PDF Watch video (Early version of this talk)
+Download PDF Watch Video (Early version of this talk)

 Hive - SQL for Hadoop